particle-iot/docs/src/content/faq/wholesale/wholesale-shipping.md

 ### Shipping timing

-All packages ship out within 2 business days of the established ship date of your order.
+All packages ship out within one week of the **ship date** of your order.
+This ship date may or may not be the same as the order date of the goods.
-- If your products have no lead times, your packages ship out within 2 business days of order placement.
+- If your products have no lead times, your packages ship out within one week of the order date
-- If your products have a lead time, you will receive an email with the estimated ship date of your package after you order.
+- If your products have a lead time, you will receive an email with the ship date of your package

-Our shipping partner is the first day of every month.
+Our shipping partner is closed the first day of every month.
 Please see below to understand the timing of our shipping methods.

 ### Tracking your package

 Your order confirmation and tracking information will be sent to the email address you used to place the order.
-If you are having trouble finding your order, please visit our [support portal](https://support.particle.io) and let us know.
-For order changes and cancellations, please also visit our [support portal](https://support.particle.io) and let us know as soon as possible.
-We will do our best to change your order before it is shipped out
+If you are having trouble finding your order or for order related questions, please visit our [support portal](https://support.particle.io) and let us know.

 ## Shipping methods

 ### Customer shipping accounts
-If you have your own shipping account on file, apply the discount code provided by Particle by email in the box below.
+If you have your own shipping account on file, apply the discount code provided by Particle by email in the discount code box.
 Once you enter this code, the shipping cost will go down to $0.

 In case you have a shipping account number and have not a received a unique discount code, please email orders@particle.io with the subject line "Wholesale Store Business Information".